Leo Geoghegan: Career

-Leo also drove Group E Series Production Cars and Group C touring cars at the annual Bathurst 500/1000 endurance race for the Ford Works Team, Chrysler Australia and the Holden Dealer Team.
+Geoghegan also drove Group E Series Production Cars and Group C touring cars at the annual Bathurst 500/1000 endurance race for the Ford Works Team, Chrysler Australia and the Holden Dealer Team.
 This gave him the distinction of being the only driver to race for all three Australian factory backed teams.

 Leo and Ian Geoghegan drove their Ford Cortina Mk.I GT500 in the 1965 Armstrong 500 at Bathurst while wearing business suits as part of a sponsorship deal with a Sydney clothing store.
 After crossing the line in second place, the brothers were later disqualified for restarting their Cortina during a pit stop.
 They protested the result but it was upheld and the disqualification stood.

 His best finish at Bathurst for the endurance race was second in 1967 driving a Ford XR Falcon GT with his brother Ian.
 The pair were flagged in first, but a protest by teammate Harry Firth saw the brothers relegated to second after a re-count of the lap charts.
 Unfortunately for Leo and Ian, just two hours after the start their Falcon ran out of petrol after it had passed the pits.
 Leo, who in the car at the time, was able to drive through the back gate into the pits (located about 1/3 the way up Mountain Straight) to be refuelled, which led the lap scorers to mistakenly credit the #53 Ford with a lap it did not complete, a fact Harry Firth immediately noted.
 The race was then awarded to Firth and his co-driver Fred Gibson.
 Until his death in 2015, Leo Geoghegan believed that the lap scorers had it correct the first time and that he and his brother should be in the record books as Bathurst winners in 1967.